algorithm-archivists/aaa-py/USAGE.md

 To setup the dependencies properly, make sure that the Python and git2 development headers are available in your `PATH`.

-One this is done, simply run `make`, and the website will be available at http://localhost:8080once building is completed (provided the 8080 port is available for the spawned server).
+One this is done, simply run `make`, and the website will be available at http://localhost:8080 once building is completed (provided the 8080 port is available for the spawned server).

 ## Advanced setup